MarcosTypeAP/XmodmapToBash/README.md

 ### It can also be used without user's input

-To save the traslation in a new file without executing, add `-s` as the first argument and `destination/file/path` to the end of the command.

 To just translate and run the commands, add `source/file/path` as single argument.

+To save the traslation in a new file without executing, add `destination/file/path` to the end of the command as the second argument.

-Command usage example: `python3 xmodmap-to-sh.py -s source/file/path destination/file/path`
+Command usage example: `python3 xmodmap-to-sh.py source/file/path destination/file/path`